oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `apex_details` - Information about Oracle APEX Application Development.
 	* `apex_version` - The Oracle APEX Application Development version.
 	* `ords_version` - The Oracle REST Data Services (ORDS) version.
-* `are_primary_whitelisted_ips_used` - This field will be null if the Autonomous Database is not Data Guard enabled or Access Control is disabled.
+*`are_primary_whitelisted_ips_used` - This field will be null if the Autonomous Database is not Data Guard enabled or Access Control is disabled.
 It's value would be `TRUE` if Autonomous Database is Data Guard enabled and Access Control is enabled and if the Autonomous Database uses primary IP access control list (ACL) for standby.
 It's value would be `FALSE` if Autonomous Database is Data Guard enabled and Access Control is enabled and if the Autonomous Database uses different IP access control list (ACL) for standby compared to primary.
+* `auto_refresh_frequency_in_seconds` - The frequency a refreshable clone is refreshed after auto-refresh is enabled.
+The minimum is 1 hour.
+The maximum is 7 days.
+The date and time that auto-refresh is enabled is controlled by the `timeOfAutoRefreshStart` parameter.
+* `auto_refresh_point_lag_in_seconds` - The time, in seconds, the data of the refreshable clone lags the primary database at the point of refresh.
+The minimum is 0 minutes (0 mins means refresh to the latest available timestamp).
+The maximum is 7 days.
+The lag time increases after refreshing until the next data refresh happens.
 * `autonomous_container_database_id` - The Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
-Used only by Autonomous Database on Dedicated Exadata Infrastructure.
 * `autonomous_maintenance_schedule_type` - The maintenance schedule type of the Autonomous Database Serverless.
 An EARLY maintenance schedule follows a schedule applying patches prior to the REGULAR schedule.
 A REGULAR maintenance schedule follows the normal cycle
 * `available_upgrade_versions` - List of Oracle Database versions available for a database upgrade.
 If there are no version upgrades available, this list is empty.
 * `backup_config` - Autonomous Database configuration details for storing [manual backups](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/backup-restore.html#GUID-9035DFB8-4702-4CEB-8281-C2A303820809) in the [Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) service.